Montreal Screwjob: Resolution

-Hart's refusal to lose to Michaels in Montreal has been criticized by others such as Ric Flair, who asserted that it was Hart's responsibility to drop the title belt of a company he was leaving (Flair himself was WCW World Heavyweight Champion when he left the company and signed with the WWF in 1991, even appearing on television with the NWA/WCW belt, but also dropped the WWF Championship to Hart on October 12, 1992, in Saskatoon, Saskatchewan at a house show).
-Hart, however, maintains that he was prepared to lose the title anywhere and to anyone, except to Michaels in Canada, given that, during 1997, his "Hitman" character had been built up as a great Canadian hero.
-As his contract with WWF did not expire for 4 more weeks, Hart asserts that there was plenty of time and several other opportunities for him to drop the title.
-Several accounts claim that McMahon had initially proposed that Hart drop the title at December's In Your House pay-per-view in Springfield, Massachusetts, or at January's Royal Rumble in San Jose, California.
+Hart's refusal to lose to Michaels in Montreal was criticized by others such as Flair, who asserted that it was Hart's responsibility to drop the title belt of a company he was leaving; Flair himself was WCW World Heavyweight Champion when he left the company and signed with the WWF in 1991, even appearing on television with the NWA/WCW belt, but also dropped the WWF Championship to Hart at a Saskatoon house show on October 12, 1992.
+However, Hart maintains that he was prepared to lose the title anywhere and to anyone, except to Michaels in Canada, given that, during 1997, his "Hitman" character had been built up as a great Canadian hero.
+As his contract with the WWF did not expire for four more weeks, Hart asserts that there was plenty of time and several other opportunities for him to drop the title.
+Several accounts claim that McMahon had initially proposed that Hart drop the title at December's In Your House pay-per-view in Springfield, Massachusetts, which became D-Generation X: In Your House, or at January's Royal Rumble in San Jose, California.

-Although Michaels expressed happiness at Hart's 2006 induction into the Hall of Fame, the Hart–Michaels relationship remained laced with antagonism.
-Michaels criticized Hart's behavior and conduct during his days in WWF in his 2005 autobiography, comparing the Screwjob to a "mafia hit," and Hart has stated in his 2007 autobiography that he would "never forgive" Michaels.
-In interviews before the induction ceremony, Hart asserted that he would walk out from the ceremony if he saw Michaels anywhere on the WrestleMania 22 weekend.
-Michaels decided to step out of view to avoid a possible scene.
-Hart did not appear at the WrestleMania show in a mini-ceremony with the other inductees, explaining in an interview that he had never intended to attend or appear at the show.
-Hart would later return to WWE television on the June 11, 2007, edition of Raw, where he appeared in a taped promo spot mocking Mr. McMahon's "appreciation night."
+Although Michaels expressed happiness at Hart's 2006 induction into the WWE Hall of Fame, the Hart–Michaels relationship remained laced with antagonism.
+Michaels criticized Hart's behavior and conduct his 2005 autobiography, comparing the screwjob to a "mafia hit", and Hart stated in his 2007 autobiography that he would "never forgive" Michaels.
+In interviews before the induction ceremony, Hart asserted that he would walk out of the ceremony if he saw Michaels; Michaels decided to step out of view to avoid a possible scene.
+Hart did not appear at the WrestleMania 22 show in a mini-ceremony with the other inductees, later explaining that he had never intended to attend or appear at the show.
+Hart would later return to WWE television on the June 11, 2007, episode of Raw, where he appeared in a taped promo spot mocking Mr. McMahon's "appreciation night".
 While he was able to reconcile to a degree with McMahon, Hart had never reconciled with Michaels.
 In a November 17, 2008, radio interview, Hart mocked Michaels's version of the incident, saying, "Shawn's this Christian today; and in his book, he wrote that Vince took a dive and that I never even hit him and I thought, 'This guy is such a liar'.
 I wonder what kind of Christian he is."
 Asked if he had seen or spoken to Michaels since 1997, Hart said, "No. And I hope I never do... for his sake."